johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 ### tokenExpiresInSeconds
 Specifies how many seconds a JWT will be valid after it was issued. \
-If you want the JWTs to be valid for ever (NOT RECOMMENDED), set `tokenExpiresInSeconds` to 0.
+If you want the JWTs to be valid forever (NOT RECOMMENDED), set `tokenExpiresInSeconds` to 0.

 Default: 1800 (30 minutes)